greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_python.html.md

 ## <a id="topic7"></a>Developing Functions with PL/Python

 The body of a PL/Python user-defined function is a Python script.
 When the function is called, its arguments are passed as elements of the array `args[]`.
 Named arguments are also passed as ordinary variables to the Python script.
 The result is returned from the PL/Python function with `return` statement, or `yield` statement in case of a result-set statement.

-PL/Python translates Python's `None` into the SQL `null` value.
+If you do not provide a return value, Python returns the default `None`.
+PL/Python translates Python's `None` into the SQL null value.

 ### <a id="topic_datatypemap"></a>Data Type Mapping